basecom/FixturesPlugin/docs/examples/index.md

 # Examples

-In the following pages you'll find a few examples of how to build fixtures.
-If you need a specific example, feel free to [create a discussion on github](#todo):
+In the following pages, you'll find a few examples of how to build fixtures.
+If you need a specific example, feel free to [create a discussion on github](https://github.com/basecom/FixturesPlugin/discussions):

 <ul>
     <li v-for="item in examples">